 Our members have the opportunity to receive outstanding instruction from a distinguished staff.
 Lessons such as discipline, perseverance and collaboration will assist these youth throughout their adolescence and into adulthood.
 They will learn more about themselves through performance while getting the opportunity to grow as people.

 Our programs will permanently enrich the lives of young people through our commitment to youth development and performance excellence.
 Members will gain confidence, a strong work ethic, and a sense of what is required to be successful on and off the floor

-Our road to the World Championships begins with casting auditions on Sunday 11/6 from 9am-5pm.
+Our road to the World Championships begins with casting auditions in late 2023.

 - Marching Battery

 - Front Ensemble

 - maximum of 9 mallets (4 marimbas, 4 vibes, xylo)

 - maximum of 3 synths

 Our goal is to have as many people involved as possible.
 If you show up ready to work hard and with a good attitude, we have a spot for you!

 Spencer Hannibal-Smith currently serves as the Director of Business Operations for GPG Music, where he manages the day-to-day of the company.